-Through the efforts of the Miami-based wish professionals, working in conjunction with Make- A-Wish® Northeast New York, Tiago is getting his wish from Feb.
+Through the efforts of the Miami-based wish professionals, working in conjunction with Make-A-Wish® Northeast New York – This link opens in a new browser tab, Tiago is getting his wish from Feb.
 15-20 as he travels with his family to Lake Placid, New York.
 During his six-day stay, the wish kid will stay in the famous Mirror Lake Inn; attend the World Cup 4-Man bobsled and skeleton competitions with members of the U.S. Bobsled Team; tour the U.S. Olympic Training Center, the U.S. Bobsled and Luge Training Facilities, and the Intervale Ski Jumps; take a snowboard lesson at Whiteface Mountain; see the sites of the Olympic village; and, most importantly, ride in a bobsled.

 Wishes like Tiago’s are the work of the 60 chapters of the Make-A-Wish® America organization.
 Founded in 1980, Make-A-Wish America and its associate chapters strive to grant the heartfelt wishes of children, ages 2 ½ to 18, with critical medical conditions.
 It is the belief of Make-A- Wish that the fulfillment of a wish contributes to the hope, strength and joy experienced by the child, potentially contributing to the healing process.